danielefdf/chen/README.md

     public boolean transpositionsMap;
 ```

+Currently the late move reduction is not active by default, because it didn't show improvements on search performance.

 ## The GUI

 It is possible to set up a match:

 ![new game](https://github.com/danielefdf/chen/blob/master/docs/newgame.gif)

+    Positions can be loaded with a FEN string.

 Or analyze a position: